vincentnolette/website/content/_index.md

 # Vincent M. Nolette

-I am a first year law student at [City University of New York](https://www.law.cuny.edu/) (CUNY) in New York City.
+Hi, I'm Vince.
+I am thid year law student at City University of New York (CUNY) in New York City.
+I am interested in public health and the environment.